godot-addons/godot-behavior-tree-plugin/README.md

 This project is a Godot Engine addon that adds a collection of nodes to the editor that facilitate the implementation of Behavior Trees.
 It is released under the terms of the MIT License.

-This is a fork from Jeff Olson (https://github.com/olsonjeffery/behv_godot), which is itself based on ideas/concepts from `quabug/godot_behavior_tree`.
+This is a fork from Brandon Lamb (https://github.com/brandonlamb/godot-behavior-tree-plugin) which is a fork from Jeff Olson (https://github.com/olsonjeffery/behv_godot), which is itself based on ideas/concepts from `quabug/godot_behavior_tree`.

 # Installation

-1. Clone this repository
-2. Copy the `addons/com.brandonlamb.bt` folder into your `res://addons` folder
+1. Clone this repository into your `res://addons` or use git submodule.
-3. In your project settings, enable the plugin
+2. In your project settings, enable the plugin
-4. Add a BehaviourTree node to a scene
+3. Add a BehaviourTree node to a scene
-5. Call the `tick(actor, ctx)` function from `_process` or `_fixed_process`
+4. Call the `tick(actor, ctx)` function from `_process` or `_fixed_process`

 # Design philosophy